 One of my favorite things to get in Mongkok is cold noodles at New Town Mall / Argyle Center just outside the Mongkok MTR Station (Take exit D2 and enter the building to the left).
 For only HK$12, you get to choose a prepackaged small plastic bag of noodles and toppings like pork, various seafood, and other meats.
 The noodle and toppings are then mixed with soy and garlic chili.

-Just a close walk from Mongkok MTR, the Women’s market is listed in pretty much all of the guidebooks as a must visit.
-In my opinion, while it’s definitely an exciting and vibrant street, I don’t see a reason to visit more than once as you can find similar alley shops in other parts of Hong Kong.
+Just a close walk from Mongkok MTR, the Women’s market is listed in pretty much all of the guidebooks as a must-visit.
+In my opinion, while it’s definitely an exciting and vibrant street, I don’t see a reason to visit it more than once as you can find similar alley shops in other parts of Hong Kong.
 If this is your first-time visit to Hong Kong though, definitely give it a go.

 3. Take The Star Ferry Cruise